"It's absurd to divide people into good and bad. People are either charming or tedious." -Oscar Wilde

 Things Your Mother Used to Tell You

 You Are Not the Queen

 Have You Become an Android?

 About the Author

-The Giulio Giannini family has been producing bespoke books for six generations in Florence, Italy.
+Giulio Giannini & Figlio has been producing bespoke books for six generations in Florence, Italy.

 The leather binding on Mind Your Manners is a custom blue, with gold embossing; the paper, font and design elements chosen with an artist’s eye for beauty and quality.
 The outer cover was specially designed for the book and hand-tied with a silk ribbon.
 In a world of expendables, this is a keepsake.